 Based on Room Size

-Conversely, large and expansive rooms can accommodate more intricate layouts such as Versailles or wider-format block designs.
+Conversely, large, expansive rooms can accommodate more intricate layouts, such as Versailles or wider-format block designs.
 In these settings, a detailed pattern prevents the floor from appearing empty or flat.
-Proportion is key — overly complex patterns in tight spaces may feel visually compressed, while overly simple layouts in large rooms can lack architectural depth.
+Proportion is key; overly complex patterns in tight spaces may feel visually compressed, while overly simple layouts in large rooms can lack architectural depth.

 Quick Tip: If the room feels restricted, focus on directional movement before decorative complexity.